SegwangKim/neural-seq2grid-module/README.md

 This repository contains codes to build a network that follows the sequence-input grid-output structure, such as S2G-CNN, consisting of the seq2grid module and the grid decoder.
 Our seq2grid module automatically segments and aligns the input sequence into a grid.
-In particular, we implement the module using differentiable nested lists, which enables end-to-end training of the model without supervision for the alignment.
+In particular, we implement the module using differentiable nested lists, enabling end-to-end training of the model without supervision for the alignment.
-Experiments with number sequence prediction problems, computer program evaluation problems, algebraic word problems, and the babi QA tasks are possible.
+Experiments with number sequence prediction problems, computer program evaluation problems, algebraic word problems, and the bAbI QA tasks are possible.

-Run example_arithmetic_and_algorithmic.sh: Generate the algebraic word problem, train an S2G-ACNN and decode results from the S2G-ACNN.
+Run example_arithmetic_and_algorithmic.sh: Generate the algebraic word problem, train an S2G-ACNN, and decode results from the S2G-ACNN.

-Our implementation is based on tensor2tensor library (https://github.com/tensorflow/tensor2tensor).
+Our implementation is based on the [tensor2tensor](https://github.com/tensorflow/tensor2tensor) library.

 ## Requirements
 ```
-tensorflow==1.13 (tested on cuda-10.0, cudnn-7.6)
+tensorflow==1.13.1 (tested on cuda-10.0, cudnn-7.6)
 python==3.6
 tensor2tensor==1.13.1
 tensorflow-probability==0.6.0